Are all scholarships need based?

 Is an unofficial transcript of my grades okay?

 Yes.
-We prefer an official transcript but realize at some schools an unofficial is more easily available.
+We prefer an official transcript but realize at some schools an unofficial one is more easily available.

 How is the scholarship paid?